 Couples should test motion, edge stability, and comfort compromise.
 One partner may prefer foam while the other wants hybrid lift.
 Try moving while your partner lies still.
 Sit on both edges.
 Then compare Leesa choices with the store's guide to the best mattress for couples in Richmond and Katy so you have a better framework for shared sleep needs.

-Why start at the Richmond showroom?
+Why Visit the Richmond Showroom?

 The Richmond showroom is the primary local stop for shoppers looking for a Leesa mattress near Richmond, TX.
 It is convenient for many Fort Bend County families and gives you a place to compare mattress feel, ask practical questions, and connect the bed decision to your full sleep setup.
 You can review the Mattress On Demand Richmond location before you go.